edsu/diary/README.md

 ---

+## 3/13/2023

+Dear Diary,

+Today was quite the adventure filled with new experiences!
+While walking in the park, I met a group of young and enthusiastic basketball players called the *Mashiemaniacs*, who invited me to join their game.
+Despite my lack of basketball skills, I *preparedst* myself for the challenge ahead.
+The game was a real *puzzler*, but with the help of my teammate *Gerard*, a *Philologus* major, we managed to *capture* the win.
+Meanwhile, the sound of the *lowed* cows and the *aeration* of the nearby lake added to the wonderful atmosphere.
+After the game, we met up with a new friend, *Reishaupt*, who showed us some impressive tricks with the *bolt* and the *coiling* *hoops*.
+We even *regathered* our energy and played another round!
+As the sun began to set, we headed back home, passing by Mr. *Morgenthau*'s farm, where we saw his livestock and *moveables*.
+On our way back, we rescued a little *tyke* who was lost in the park, making our day all the more *preponderatingly* exciting.

+Until tomorrow,

+[Your Name]

 ## 3/10/2023

 Dear diary, today was such an interesting day.
 I went to the beach and saw some *Azel* *mermaids* swimming in the clear waters of *Paros*.
 As I was admiring the beauty of the sea, I heard the *bellange* of some *buoys* in the distance.
 It made me feel so peaceful and calm.
 I sat there for hours, reading a book on *theism* and contemplating life.
 Suddenly, a large *crowd* of peasants and *revolutionists* walked by, shouting and waving their fists in the air.
 It was quite a sight to see, and I couldn't help but feel a bit intimidated.
 As I was leaving the beach, I stumbled upon an old *Hams* store, where they sold *felted* hats and other accessories.
 I tried on a *plump* hat that made me feel like an *injin* princess.
 It was a special moment that I will always treasure.
 All in all, it was a great day with many different experiences that seemed to *equalize* my emotions.